Blade Products and the Angle Bivector of Subspaces: Clifford Geometric Product

-Plücker coordinates are notoriously wasteful in high dimensions, being bound by many Plücker relations, and there are more efficient, even if less elegant, ways to locate a subspace (e.g. a simplex representation \cite{Stolfi1991}). \SELF{p.197} This lack of economy is reflected in the proliferation of components in a geometric product of high grade blades.
-It is an interesting question whether this is a price we must pay for the algebraic simplicity of this product.
-If one could find a more economical operation to accomplish the same tasks, would its algebra necessarily be more complicated?
+The lack of economy of Plücker coordinates is reflected in the geometric product of high grade blades in even larger spaces, which tends to produce a large number of components, linked by many relations.
+It is an interesting question whether this is a price to be paid for the algebraic simplicity of this product: if a more economical operation could accomplish the same tasks, would its algebra necessarily be more complicated?